davidvilacapgemini/mmic-architecture-repository-docs/README.md

 # mmic-architecture-repository-docs
-Documentation, instructions, references for the mmic-architecture-repository
+Documentation, instructions, references for the mmic-architecture-repository.